Be a part of the Climate Solution!

 Interns work 150 hours in total at $20 per hour and are expected to assist their site with energy efficiency-related projects and the creation of campus education and outreach materials.

 The position starts in February 2024 and concludes no later than May 2024.
-This is a hybrid position, work is conducted on-site and remotely.
+This is a hybrid position, work is conducted on-site 1 day per week and remotely 4 days per week.

-- Be a currently enrolled graduate or undergraduate student at California State University, Fresno.
+- Be a currently enrolled graduate or undergraduate student at Bakersfield College

 - Be an organized self-starter with excellent time management skills